theyearsproject/the-drought/README.md

 ---

-UPdate: I can render images, the timeline is zoomable and I can animate everything (and probably tie everything national together).
+Update: I can render images, the timeline is zoomable and I can animate everything (and probably tie everything national together).
 The problem is that I'm running out of usable space, especially on mobile, and I haven't gotten to any localization yet.
 Touch events are also tricky.
 I should pull out some interactivity and focus on mobile first, then add features to the larger version.

 One way I could handle local data is to put it on a separate page altogether, essentially creating a state or county detail page (states might be more interesting).
 I could recreate the same basic chart and interaction, but I could focus on the map on one place.